MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 Before you can export Workplace Analytics data, you need to confirm or do the following to set up your Azure environment:

-* Confirm your company has a current Azure subscription and an Azure storage account with an Azure storage container to store the exported data.
+* Confirm your company has a current Azure subscription and an Azure storage account with an Azure storage container for storing the exported Workplace Analytics data.
+The following section describes some setup options.

 * Create a write-only SAS URI for this storage container.
-For details, see [Delegating Access with a Shared Access Signature](https://docs.microsoft.com/rest/api/storageservices/delegating-access-with-a-shared-access-signature).
+The following section provides an option to set this up as part of creating the storage container.
+To learn more about SAS, see [Delegating Access with a Shared Access Signature](https://docs.microsoft.com/rest/api/storageservices/delegating-access-with-a-shared-access-signature).

 ### Azure storage container setup